yuganshjain/RISC-V-ISA/README.md

 RISC-V based CPU Core Design MYTH , offered by for **VLSI System Design (VSD) and Redwood EDA.**
 The basic RISC-V ISA was studied & a simple RISC-V core with base instruction set was implemented.
 Under the software section, the programming languages that have been used are C, Assembly language and some Pseudo codes.
 The RISC-V CPU Core has been designed with the help of **Transaction Level Verilog(TL-Verilog) in addition with the Makerchip IDE Platform.**

-## Labwork for RISC-V software toolchain
+## 1.Labwork for RISC-V software toolchain

 ### Program to compute sum of 1 to N
 ```